Thinking of suicide or worried about someone you know? Call or text 9-8-8, toll-free, anytime, for support.

 Healthcare and social supports

 In some cases, the use of substances can become problematic, and the underlying reasons may be linked to trauma, psychological or physical pain.
-It is important, as part of ensuring the health and wellness of people who use drugs, that a continuum of integrated mental health and addiction supports are available, alongside harm reduction services should they want to access them.
+Part of ensuring the health and wellness of people who use drugs, requires access to a full spectrum of mental health and addiction supports alongside harm reduction services should people want to access them.
 In Canada, mental health and addiction supports are not adequately funded, as those looking for access might discover long wait times or have to pay out of pocket to be able to get them.
-Help advocate for better care by visiting Act for Mental Health.
+Read our recent open letter to the Minister of Health, calling for substance use health and addiction services to be fully covered within our public universal health care system.